 Mondrian spent a brief period in London – fleeing from the threat of WWII – and finally settled in New York, where influential art collectors such as Peggy Guggenheim were receptive to him.
 His final piece, ‘Victory Boogie Woogie’, remained unfinished when he died of pneumonia in 1944.
-However, it is one of his most famous works, and today can be seen at the Gemeentemuseum in The Hague.
+However, it is one of his most famous works, and today can be seen at the Kunstmuseum in The Hague.

 Mondrian’s early work involved landscapes and still lifes that were typical of the Dutch impressionist movement known as the Hague School, the prevailing art trend at this time.
-Works such as ‘Oostzijdse molen’ (1907) and ‘Veld met bomen bij avond’ (1907) – now in the collection of the Gemeentemuseum Den Haag – were praised by his tutors.
+Works such as ‘Oostzijdse molen’ (1907) and ‘Veld met bomen bij avond’ (1907) – now in the collection of the Kunstmuseum Den Haag – were praised by his tutors.
 However, it didn’t take long before he moved away from this style and started painting more expressively, reducing his colour palette and introducing more angular strokes.
 ‘The Gray Tree’ (‘De Grijze Boom’, 1911) demonstrates one of his cubist-inspired experiments.

 Mondrian developed a unique style as he became increasingly more abstract, distilling his paintings right down to flat planes of primary colour and precise black lines.
 It was this style that he developed during his involvement with De Stijl and it served as an example to many of the movement’s other artists.
 After eventually distancing himself from De Stijl, Mondrian continued to develop this aesthetic further, becoming known around the world as ‘neo-plasticism’.
-Many of his works from this period, including ‘Composition with Red, Yellow, Black, Blue and Gray’ (1921), are exhibited permanently at the Gemeentemuseum Den Haag.
+Many of his works from this period, including ‘Composition with Red, Yellow, Black, Blue and Gray’ (1921), are exhibited permanently at the Kunstmuseum Den Haag.

 Mondrian first became a fan of jazz music during his time in Paris.
 The rhythms and improvisation of this new music served as great inspiration to him when creating art.
 And from the moment he arrived in New York, the impact of jazz is reflected in his work through the rhythm of the primary colours, areas and lines.
 For Mondrian his paintings were the equivalent of a swinging jazz composition, with his precise black lines eventually evolving to consist of coloured cubes.
 This can be observed in paintings like ‘Broadway Boogie Woogie’ (1942-1944).

 To this day, Mondrian is one of the most celebrated instigators of modern art.
 His works have inspired countless artists across varying genres, from Gerrit Rietveld’s ‘Red and Blue Chair’ (1923) to Yves Saint Laurent’s Mondrian collection (1965).
-Examples of each are displayed at the Gemeentemuseum Den Haag.
+Examples of each are displayed at the Kunstmuseum Den Haag.

 Visit Villa Mondrian in Winterswijk